paulrobello/parllama/parllama/help.md

 * /model [model_name] - Select a model
 * /temp [temperature] - Set the temperature
 * /session [session_name] - Set the session name
-* /save - Save the conversation to a file
+* /export - Save the conversation to a Markdown file

 ## Logs Screen
 This screen allows viewing any messages that have passed through the status bar.